RyanQin24/Breadboard-CPU/README.md

 ** **

 **_4) ALU design_**

-The ALU is the component doing Adding and subtracting.
+Here is the implementation of the ALU:

 ** **